youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **Employment period**

-January or February - September 2023 (minimum), with option for extension through at least December if desired (preferred)
+January or February - September 2023 (minimum), with option for extension through at least December (preferred)

 ## **Duty station**

-Davis, California (UC Davis campus)
+Davis, California (UC Davis campus); first 1-2 months may be remote

 ## **Work location**